Kite line: Specialized applications

-Spider silk and their kite line for their "ballooning" (mechanical kiting)
+Spider silk and "ballooning" (mechanical kiting)

-Biologists began using the term "ballooning" for spiderling mechanical kiting.
+Biologists began using the term "ballooning" for mechanical kiting used by spiderlings to disperse to new locations.
 Another spider silk for the bridge thread is frequently kited.
 And another thread of the spider is used as a drag line from which spiders frequently swing in the breeze, getting deflected before landing.
 Humans have used spider silk for making kites.

-Safety for kite lines
+Safety

 Fit the kite line to the kite application; handle the line as needed to avoid hazards, accidents, and injury to persons and property.
 The operator of a kite system is fully responsible for damages done by the operation of his or her kite system; this includes the kite line.
 Pre-flight plan and pre-flight the kite line; avoid surprises.
 Piano wire is appropriate for certain applications, but totally inappropriate for recreational or sport kite flying.
 Fishing monofilament line is not used for most hobby, recreational, or sport power kiting because of its stretch, breaking behavior, and thinness; avoid it unless there is a very special application involved.
 Metal wire can conduct static and current electricity; avoid metal wires unless a professional scientific or industrial engineer approves the line for a specific purpose.

 Gloves, proper reel choices, goggles, guards, tension limiters, and other safety devices help to reduce accidents.
 Ability to de-power a kite's lift and drag is a part of sound kite systems.
 Tensed line can act as razors.
 Moving lines can cut through flesh too easily.
 Fatalities too often occur from kite line abuse.
 Keep kite lines in good condition.
 Realize that knots weaken kite line.
 Keep kite lines dry and clean.
 Log any wear and use of the line; replace lines as needed.
 Choose a safety factor when designing a line for an application.
 Avoid flying in the rain or stormy weather changes.